knorrie/python-oinkwall/README.md

 The oinkwall library contains a single python module, firewall.py (yes, I expect you to clone this repository and inspect the source code right now), which contains the classes IPTables, IPTablesRuleset, HostsAllow and HostsAllowRuleset.

 The idea is that you can create an IPTables and HostsAllow object, and then add IPTablesRuleset and HostsAllowRuleset to it.
 When you're done adding rules, call the get\_iptables\_restore\_script and get\_ip6tables\_restore\_script on the IPTables object to get output you can directly feed to iptables-restore and ip6tables-restore.
 HostsAllow has a get\_hosts\_allow\_content function, which returns the content of your hosts.allow file.
-Is assumes you have ALL:ALL in hosts.deny by the way.
+It assumes you have ALL:ALL in hosts.deny.

 The firewall.py file isn't that big, and I hope the function definitions are quite self-explanatory, because they resemble the low level iptables syntax.